-- Works collaboratively with others to improve MPL’s virtual service point through further development of unique digital archives and finding aids to facilitate state-wide use of MPL’s unique collections.
+- Ensures branch staff participation to improve MPL’s virtual service point through further development of unique digital archives and finding aids to facilitate statewide use of MPL’s unique collections.

-- Monitors and evaluates local and regional use of collections and resources; develops and presents reports.
+- Ensures branch manager participation in monitoring local and regional use of collections and resources; develops and presents reports.

 - Initiates contacts in the community and works with community organizations in library-connected programs.